SilveiraLeonardo/notes-forget/notes_summary_1.md

 #### Conclusion for now

-Intuitively having a history (state) in the opimizer seems like a useful thing when learning sequentially.
-But for the current optimizers, resetting for every task seems to work best.
+Intuitively having a history (state) in the optimizer seems like a useful thing when learning sequentially.
+But for the current optimizers, resetting for every task seems to work best - so we do not take any advantage of it.

 * Something here may be part of a solution to the problem.
 * But leaving this for now to learn what other people have done - if I get an idea will come back!